Old City of Jerusalem Guide: History, Quarters and Key Religious Sites

 The Jewish residents of Jerusalem gather along the Western Wall, where they take their time to pray.
 It is customary to write prayers on a piece of paper and look for a crack in the wall to insert it.

-The Jewish Quarter is still a lively section of the Old City of Jerusalem with private homes in the narrow alleyways where Orthodox Jewish families live and traditionally bake bread – and where there are schools for Torah study (Yeshivas).
+The Jewish Quarter is still a lively section of the Old City with private homes in the narrow alleyways where Orthodox Jewish families live and traditionally bake bread – and where there are schools for Torah study (Yeshivas).

 During Jewish festivals, the area is very crowded, and, particularly the intricate pattern of alleyways and tunnels, can be a real maze to get through.